casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 Out[18]: 0
 ```

-We can see that the counter starts at 0 and doesn't start counting until it
+We can see that the counter starts at `0` and does not start counting until it
 receives the proper signal in the proper register.
 We can also see that the
 counter wraps properly, and stops and resets as expected according the signals
 and registers we designed.
 Note that `read_uint()` is used here to read the
 counter properly (otherwise it would have reported a negative value half the
-time!).
+time).

 ## Conclusion
-In this tutorial, you've gone through the process of using `startsg` to initiate
+In this tutorial, you have gone through the process of using `startsg` to initiate
-the toolflow, use Simulink to create a design, use `jasper` to compile and
+the toolflow, used Simulink to create a design, called `jasper` to compile and
 obtain a `.fpg` file, and use `casperfpga` to program and interact with your rfsoc
 board.
 Congratulations!